EthenStrine/site/_posts/2019-04-09-byronichero.md

 I 27 - personified, the ocean despises and punishes human evil.
 I 34 - *metaphor* - the ocean is superior to human beings and their work ("toys")
 II 43-45 - the power  of empires diminishes, but the power of the ocean remains unchangeable - "time writes no wrinkle... azure brow" - excellent use of **personification** here!
+I 47 - "Glasses" - here means mirrors or reflects
+II 50- 54 - *imagery* - lines suggests the ocean's eternal omnipotence and power.
+I 63 - *metaphor* - compares the ocean to a horse or lion ("mane") - creates an image of trust, but also of healthy respect - the ocean will never be tamed.